kostimo/Battleship/README.md

 ## Usage
-After running the game, follow the on-screen instructions to place your ships and start playing against the computer.
+After running the game, follow the on-screen instructions to place your ships and start playing against another player.
 The objective is to sink all of the opponent's ships before they sink yours.